 One of the most common mistakes that social media marketers make and end up facing challenges is publishing unsupervised content.
 This is something that you should seriously avoid.
 This can cause serious effects, especially when a large number of employees can access your corporate social accounts.

 There is only one way in which you can prevent such a situation from occurring.
 This is by regulating the permissions and roles of your social media accounts.
-As for an example, Facebook allows you to assign different roles to different employees.
+For example, Facebook allows you to assign different roles to different employees.
 This includes:

 - The admin